 What to Expect from Waterhackweek 2020

 - New skills and tools, including the latest technology and software

 - Access to an interactive library of custom tutorials

 - Dedicated time and space to explore new ideas

 The Waterhackweek Community Mixer brings together Waterhackweek participants, industry professionals and the greater University of Washington Freshwater Initiative and eScience Institute community to discuss water-related issues, network, and socialize.
-Special guest speaker Lisa J. Graumlich will share her experiences translating research into impact as the leader of the UW College of the Environment!
-Attendees are invited to bring a physical or electronic representation of their work to inspire discussions and connections at an informal poster session to follow Dean Graumlich’s remarks.
+Gregory R. Miller, Vice Dean of the UW College of Engineering, will provide welcome remarks, and guest speaker Lisa J. Graumlich will share her experiences translating research into impact as the Dean of the UW College of the Environment!
+Attendees are invited to participate in an informal poster session and lightning talks.